dhruv1397/prm/README.md

 You can download the binary directly from the release page, make it executable and add it to the PATH.

 ## Usage
-> All types support shorthands ie -t for --type, -o for --output, -s for --state, -n for --name, etc.
+> All flags support shorthands ie -t for --type, -o for --output, -s for --state, -n for --name, etc.
 ### 1. Adding a SCM provider
 > 1 SCM provider refers to the group of all the repos which can be accessed by a single PAT.